ChadThomsonPSC/cicd-webinar-2022/README.md

 Originally presented on August 25, 2022.

 # Q/A
-Questions and Answers presented during the original presentation are being [discussed](/discussions).
+Questions and Answers presented during the original presentation are being [discussed](https://github.com/ChadThomsonPSC/cicd-webinar-2022/discussions).
+Join in!

 # Presentation Slides
 The webinar materials are available: